-Energy Resources of Australia Ltd (ASX:ERA) shareholders should be happy to see the share price up 19% in the last month.
-But if you look at the last five years the returns have not been good.
-You would have done a lot better buying an index fund, since the stock has dropped 54% in that half decade.
+Energy Resources of Australia Ltd (ASX:ERA) shareholders should be happy to see the share price up 11% in the last month.
+But over the last half decade, the stock has not performed well.
+After all, the share price is down 51% in that time, significantly under-performing the market.

-Investors should note that there's a difference between Energy Resources of Australia's total shareholder return (TSR) and its share price change, which we've covered above.
-The TSR attempts to capture the value of dividends (as if they were reinvested) as well as any spin-offs or discounted capital raisings offered to shareholders.
-Energy Resources of Australia's TSR of was a loss of 36% for the 5 years.
+We've already covered Energy Resources of Australia's share price action, but we should also mention its total shareholder return (TSR).
+The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
+Energy Resources of Australia's TSR of was a loss of 33% for the 5 years.
 That wasn't as bad as its share price return, because it has paid dividends.

 A Different Perspective